ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/about-reuse-company-invoicing.md

 Microsoft Invoicing is no longer available, but if you need to sign into Invoicing to retrieve your data, you might see a message that you cannot access Microsoft Invoicing because your account is used in [!INCLUDE[prod_short](includes/prod_short.md)].

-You see a similar message if you install the mobile app for Invoicing.
+Podobnou zprávu uvidíte pokud nainstalujete mobilní aplikaci Invoicing.

-## Workaround
+## Řešení
 Invoicing and [!INCLUDE[prod_short](includes/prod_short.md)] have a shared platform.
 That means that you are recognized as an existing user of [!INCLUDE[prod_short](includes/prod_short.md)] when you click Invoicing in the Microsoft 365 admin center.
 The reason is that Invoicing cannot use the same company as [!INCLUDE[prod_short](includes/prod_short.md)].

 So you will have to sign in to [!INCLUDE[prod_short](includes/prod_short.md)] and rename your existing company, and then create a new company that you can then use in Invoicing.
-No data is moved or overwritten during this workaround.
+Během tohoto zástupného řešení nejsou přesunuta ani přepsána žádná data.

-### To rename your company
+### Přejmenování společnosti
 1. Sign in to [!INCLUDE[prod_short](includes/prod_short.md)].
 2. In the top right corner, choose the **Settings** icon ![Settings](media/ui-experience/settings_icon_small.png "Settings icon for role center"), and then choose **My Settings**.
 3. In the **Company** field, choose a different company.